Personal time management is a familiar idea, but you’ll find it much more effective to manage your energy not your time.

 - Match your calorie intake to your energy needs.
 Balance your calories and your activity.

 - Drink more water.
 Aim to reduce soft drinks, tea, coffee, alcohol.
 And drink more water.

 Same thing.
 Pick one or two activities that best address your physical energy needs.

-Personal energy management: creating the plan
+Energy management: creating the plan

 If you have followed the steps above, you have a clear purpose and one or two activities in each of the energy dimensions: mental, emotional, physical.

 - Write down your purpose again, rewriting it will establish it as a ‘truth’ in your mind

 - Schedule a regular time to revisit and reflect on your purpose

 - Set a maximum of one or two activities to implement immediately

 - Plan their implementation in detail: when will you take the action, who can help keep you accountable, how will you know you’ve succeeded